1. Get started

 Selecting multiple cards using rectangular marquee

-• Hold CtrlCmd while clicking day, period or resource name to (de)select the whole day, period or resource cards
+2. Hold CtrlCmd while clicking on a day, period or resource name to (de)select all the cards for that day, period or resource

 change,change cards,teaching